-Commencing in 2016 we have combined the former substance abuse testing market and insurance risk assessment market categories under a single category referred to as the "risk assessment market."
+Commencing in 2016, we have combined the former substance abuse testing market and insurance risk assessment market categories under a single category referred to as the "risk assessment market."
 We combined revenues for these markets because they are similar in nature and testing modalities.
 Revenues for 2015 have been combined in a similar manner for presentation purposes.

-Sales to the risk assessment market increased 3% to \$3.1 million in the first quarter of 2016 from \$3.0 million in the first quarter of 2015, primarily as a result of higher sales of our Intercept[®] drug testing system, partially offset by a decline in sales of our OraSure[®] oral fluid collection device into the domestic life insurance market.
-Domestic Intercept[®] sales for the first quarter of 2016 increased to \$1.8 million compared to \$1.5 million for the first quarter of 2015, largely due to improved domestic employment conditions and the recovery of customers previously lost to competition.
+Sales to the risk assessment market decreased 9% to \$3.1 million in the second quarter of 2016 from \$3.5 million in the second quarter of 2015, primarily as a result of a decline in sales of our OraSure® oral fluid collection device into the domestic life insurance market.